Iftakharpy/algoexpert-download/downloaders/question_data/README.md

 # Prerequisites
-1. `authorization` header; this is required to interact with any endpoint.
+1. `authorization` header; this is required to interact with any endpoint in `https://www.algoexpert.io`.
+    ### Get auth_key by inspecting network calls
+        1. Open Chrome Browser
+        2. Log in to AlgoExpert
+        3. Open Chrome Devtools
+        4. Network Tab
+        5. Inspect a request that requires auth_key(Ex: https://prod.api.algoexpert.io/api/problems/v1/run_json_tests)
+        6. find `authorization` header in the request headers section
 2. Add all other headers from the chrome devtools which are optional but might be good idea to avoid bot detection.

 Example of Headers for every requests sent to the AlgoExpert backend: